HathorNetwork/hathor-wallet-lib/.github/PULL_REQUEST_TEMPLATE.md

 ### Acceptance Criteria
-- Include here all things that we are trying to solve with this PR
+- Include here all things that this PR should solve

 ### Security Checklist